yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 P = sdpvar(3,3,'full')
 ````

 The third argument can be used to obtain a number of pre-defined types of variables, such as Toeplitz, Hankel, diagonal, symmetric and skew-symmetric matrices.
-See the help text on [[Commands.sdpvar | sdpvar]] for details.
-Alternatively, the associated MATLAB commands can be applied to a vector.
+See the help text on [sdpvar](/commands/sdpvar) for details.
+Alternatively, standard MATLAB commands can be applied to a vector.

 ````matlab
 x = sdpvar(n,1);